readthedocs/readthedocs.org/docs/open-source-philosophy.rst

 We do not support:

-* Specific usage of Sphinx and Mkdocs, that don't effort our hosting
+* Specific usage of Sphinx and Mkdocs, that don't effect our hosting
 * Custom installations of Read the Docs at your company
 * Installation of Read the Docs on other platforms
 * Any installation issues outside of the Read the Docs Python Code